-The Bank operates an organisational unit of the Head Office for operational risk management, which represents the second level of operational risk management and is responsible, among other things, for organising the operational risk management system at the Bank.
+The Bank maintains an organizational unit dedicated to operational risk management, which serves as the second level of operational risk oversight.
+This unit is responsible for various tasks, including organizing the operational risk management system within the Bank and monitoring the risk level across the Group's companies.